ShaneHolbrook/CS250/README.md

 How do I approach developing programs?
 What agile processes do I hope to incorporate into my future development work?

 CS250 is my first experience with an Agile Scrum enviroment.
-I have learned that with the use oif the Scrum tools and policies you have the ablity to be well orginized with strong team collarbrtion.
-I will be taking the learned diffrent enviroments to my next career.
+I have learned that with the use of the Scrum tools and policies you have the ablity to be well orginized with strong team collarbrtion skills.
+I will be taking what I have learned to diffrent aspect of my career no in constrution project management.